skeeto/skeeto.github.com/_posts/2014-12-23-Interactive-Programming-in-C.markdown

 cannot be helped due to limitations of `dlopen()`.
 The library may have been updated *again* since the call to `stat()`.
 Since we can't ask `dlopen()` about the inode of the library it opened, we can't know.
-Since this is only used during development, not in production, it's not a big deal.
+But as this is only used during development, not in production, it's not a big deal.

 ~~~c